Robert Burns Junior: Marriage and retirement

-Aged 22 Robert Burns Junior married Anne Sherwood on 24 March 1809 at St Marylebone Parish Church and the couple had a daughter, Eliza.
-Her Uncle James Glencairn Burns took her to India, where she married Dr Bartholomew Everitt of the East India Company at Bangalore and had a daughter Martha Burns Everitt.
+Aged 22, Robert Burns Junior married Anne Sherwood on 24 March 1809 at St Marylebone Parish Church.
+The couple had a daughter, Eliza.
+Her uncle James Glencairn Burns took her to India, where she married Dr Bartholomew Everitt of the East India Company at Bangalore and had a daughter, Martha Burns Everitt.
 They returned from India in 1839 and her husband died a year later.
 Anne died aged 55 at Bath in 1878.

-Robert separated from Anne Sherwood Burns circa 1820 and lived with a common-law wife Emma Bland, the couple having four children, Jessie (b.1827); Frances (b.1829); Jane Emma (b.1831) and Robert Burns III (b.1833) in London and Dumfries.
+Robert separated from Anne Sherwood Burns circa 1820 and lived with a common-law wife, Emma Bland, the couple having four children: Jessie (b.1827), Frances (b.1829), Jane Emma (b.1831) and Robert Burns III (b.1833) in London and Dumfries.
 Emma was the daughter of a London innkeeper of Palace Yard, Westminster and after Robert Junior's death she is thought to have returned to London.
 Robert and Emma lived in English Street in Dumfries where Emma ran a lodging house.

 Robert was very interested in Gaelic and spent quite some time and effort studying it.

 Robert Junior dismissed Allan Cunningham's account of his father's death saying that "... the poet was too much crippled by disease, and too much enfeebled, for such a strange exertion.
 He lay a helpless wreck, his mind wandering in delirium.
 His last words were 'That rascal, Matthew Penn' an incoherent ejaculation, prompted probably by some dread of the law and jail, for Matthew Penn was an attorney, and the poet was a few pounds in debt".